Trantorian1/notes-rust-blockchain/src/p2p.md

 **T**ime **T**o **F**inality, or **TTF**, is a measure of how long it takes for information to be considered 'valid' on a Blockchain.
 As you can see in Fig. 4, current Blockchain P2P networks are still a far cry away from the instantaneous response times of centralized systems.

+It is possible however to image a future where advances in algorithms and hardware have allowed Blockchain technologies to operate on a level comparable or even faster in certain cases than traditional Web 2.0 alternatives.
+This is already evidenced by networks such as Avalanche or Solana, although whether Solana is a decentralized network as of the time of writing is arguable.

-### 2. Social requirements
+### 2. Initial adoption

-Another issue with these networks is that, as discussed previously on the subject of Blockchain, they are above all _social networks_.
+Another issue with these networks is that they are above all _social networks_.
 This means that a P2P network lives and dies by its users: unlike a centralized service, there is no corporate entity to pour in large sums of money to pay for server upkeep.
-If there are no users, and no Nodes, then there is no service.
+If there are no users, and no Nodes, then there is no network.
+Conversely, the more users a P2P network has, the more effective it becomes.

+> This is know as the **Network Effect**, which states that a service gains additional value as more people use it.
+The inverse is also true, such that a service with a low user count has a lower value.

 This can be seen as a positive aspect, as P2P services naturally grow or shrink in response to their popularity, but it also means that it can be especially hard for a P2P network to take off in its infancy, when it only has very few Nodes.